|House Strong of Harrenhal|

 At the start of the Dance of the Dragons, the House's wealth was "not-inconsiderable" according to Archmaester Gyldayn.
-Lord Larys "Clubfoot" sat on the green council of King Aegon II Targaryen as master of whisperers, while his castellan and kinsman Ser Simon held Harrenhal against the blacks of Queen Rhaenyra Targaryen.
+Lord Larys sat on the green council of King Aegon II Targaryen as master of whisperers and Lord Confessor, while his castellan and great-uncle Ser Simon held Harrenhal against the blacks of Queen Rhaenyra Targaryen.
 Simon and his grandsons were taken captive by Rhaenyra's second husband, Prince Daemon Targaryen, when he captured their castle during the civil war.
 Prince Aemond Targaryen killed Simon and his family after Ser Criston Cole recovered Harrenhal, believing Simon to have been a traitor.

 Aegon II refused to surrender to the riverlands army led by young Lord Kermit Tully, who had defeated the last green army in the Battle of the Kingsroad, and the king was poisoned shortly after.
 During the Hour of the Wolf, Larys was accused of betraying his king and he chose death over the Wall.
-He was executed by Lord Cregan Stark, Hand for the newly-crowned Aegon III, thus ending the main branch of House Strong in 131 AC.
+He was executed by Lord Cregan Stark, Hand for Aegon III, thus ending House Strong in 131 AC.
 Possession of Harrenhal eventually went to House Lothston in 151 AC.
-It is unknown if other branches of the Strongs have survived to the present day.

 A Feast for Crows

 A Dance with Dragons

-House Strong at the end of third century
+House Strong at the end of the third century

 The known Strongs during the timespan of the events described in A Song of Ice and Fire are: